 Check out this MySQL video tutorial for beginners by Intellipaat:

-RDBMS, on the other hand, is a subset of DBMS and specifically designed for relational databases.
-It is an acronym for relational database management systems.
+RDBMS, on the other hand, is a subset of DBMS, a database program or software system that catalogs, retrieves, and runs queries on data.
+RDBMS is specifically designed for relational databases.
+It is an acronym for Relational Database Management Systems.

 What is SQL?

-In simple terms, SQL or Structured Query Language is a standard language used for storing and managing data in RDBMS.
+In simple terms, SQL or Structured Query Language is a standard language that is used for storing and managing data in RDBMS.
 With SQL, users can add, access, retrieve, update, and delete data in relational databases and tables.
 With SQL, the database can be queried in several ways by using English-like statements.
 SQL is owned, hosted, maintained, and offered by Microsoft and is used by MySQL, SQL Server, Oracle, MS Access, and Informix as their standard database language.